-In keeping with the aim of providing the skills needed to learn about a culture in depth, the department trains in two areas: language structure and literary analysis.
+In keeping with the aim of providing the skills needed to learn about a culture in depth, the Department of Modern and Classical Languages trains in two areas: language structure and literary analysis.
 Language structure is taught both holistically and analytically.
 Holistic language learning is facilitated by modern methods and multimedia technology, as well as study abroad opportunities.
 The department supports the analytical instruction of language skills courses, as well as a significant number of courses in Linguistics.
 Literary analysis is essential to a student’s understanding of the highest achievements in aesthetic expression of a culture’s values.

 Why Should I Consider this Major?